relaycorp/veraid-website/spec.md

 Every DNS zone in a Vera chain is a potential target for cyberattacks, including the [root zone](https://www.iana.org/dnssec).
 Not to mention that many governments control popular TLDs so, for example, the Libyan government could theoretically issue valid DNSSEC responses for `bit.ly`.

 ### Homographic and character encoding-based attacks

+Also: UIs SHOULD NOT truncate user names, domain names or ids, to mitigate phishing attacks.

+### Newly-registered domain names

+Organisation admins SHOULD delay using Vera until at least the maximum TTL (90 days) has elapsed since the domain was registered (or acquired).
+Otherwise, the DNSSEC chain from the previous owner may still be valid.